demisto/content/Packs/ExportIndicators/Integrations/ExportIndicators/ExportIndicators_description.md

 ## How to Access the Export Indicators Service
 There are two ways that you can access the Export Indicators Service.
+Use these to make sure your indicators are exported properly.

 ### Access the Export Indicators Service by URL and Port (HTTP)
 In a web browser, go to **http://*demisto_address*:*listen_port***.